herclogon/hypersearch/README.md

 #### Notation

-* `B`: total, fixed, finite time budget
+* `B`: finite time budget
-* `n`: number of hyperparameter configurations.
-Here, we sample the `n` i.i.d. samples from some distribution defined over the hyperparameter configuration space.
+* `n`: number of sampled hyperparameter configurations
+* `r`: minimum amount of resource that can be allocated to a single configuration
+*  `R`: maximum amount of resource that can be allocated to a single configuration
+* `nu`: proportion of configurations discarded in each round of *Successive Halving*

 #### Dilemna

 HYPERBAND extends the *Successive Halving* algorithm and calls it as a subroutine.
 The idea behind this algorithm is to uniformly allocate a budget to a set of hyperparameter configurations, evaluate the performance of all configurations, throw out the worst half, and repeat until one configurations remains.
 Thus, successive halving allocates **exponentially** more resources to more promising configurations.
 We can show that on average, given a fixed time budget `B` and `n` hyperparameter configurations, *Successive Halving* allocates `B/n` resources across the configurations.

-The authors argue that forcing the user to pick a value of n is a crucial drawback to the algorithm since it involves a certain tradeoff.
+The authors argue that forcing the user to pick a value of `n` is a crucial drawback to the algorithm since it involves a certain tradeoff.
+In fact:

-* a small n means a smaller number of configurations with longer average training times, i.e. more resourcers per config.
+* a small `n` means a smaller number of configurations with longer average training times, i.e. more resourcers per config.
-* a large n means a larger number of configurations with smaller average training times, i.e. less resources per config.
+* a large `n` means a larger number of configurations with smaller average training times, i.e. less resources per config.

-There are cases that warrant a small n (when 2 configs converge slowly, it gets harder to differentiate between the 2, and similarly, when 2 configs have very similar performace, it gets harder to tell them apart, so we need to train for longer, i.e. dedicate more resources per config) and other cases that warrant a larger n (if the iterative training method converges very quickly and the quality of configs is revealed using minimal resources, so we need to train less, i.e. dedicate less resources per config).
+There are cases that warrant a small `n` (when 2 configs converge slowly, it gets harder to differentiate between the 2, and similarly, when 2 configs have very similar performace, it gets harder to tell them apart, so we need to train for longer, i.e. dedicate more resources per config) and other cases that warrant a larger `n` (if the iterative training method converges very quickly and the quality of configs is revealed using minimal resources, so we need to train less, i.e. dedicate less resources per config).

 #### Solution

-HYPERBAND tries to address this “**n versus B/n**” problem by performing a grid search over feasible value of n for a given B. It consists in 2 components:
+HYPERBAND tries to address this “**n versus B/n**” problem by performing a grid search over feasible value of `n` for a given `B`.
+It consists in 2 components:

-* an inner loop that invokes the *Successive Halving* algorithm for a fixed `n` and `r`.
 * an outer loop which iterates over different values of `n` and `r`.
+* an inner loop that invokes the *Successive Halving* algorithm for each `n` and `r` above.

-It requires 2 inputs:
+HYPERBAND requires 2 inputs from the user:

 - `R`: maximum amount of resource that can be allocated to a single configuration
-- `nu`: controls the proportion of configurations discarded in each round of *Successive Halving* (classically, `nu=2`)
+- `nu`: proportion of configurations discarded in each round of *Successive Halving*

 These 2 inputs dictate how many runs of *Successive Halving* happen.
-The outer loop ranges from `s_max + 1` to `0` where `s_max` is a function of `R`.
-In each s (also called bracket), we reduce `n` successively by `nu`.
+In fact, the outer loop ranges from `s_max + 1` to `0` where `s_max` is a function of `R`.
+Furthermore, in each s, we reduce `n` successively by `nu`.

 ## Example

+Let's say the user decides that the maximum number of iterations he would like to train a neural network for is `81` epochs and that he would like to retain `1/3` of each hyperparameter configuration at every round of *Successive Halving*.
+In that case:

 * `R = 81`
 * `nu = 3`